MV Queen of the North: Sinking

-The ship's captain, Colin Henthorne, was off watch and asleep in his bunk at the time of the accident.
+The ship's captain, Colin Henthorne, was off watch and asleep in his bunk at the time of the sinking.
 The second mate, Keven Hilton was on break, leaving the fourth mate, Karl Lilgert, in command.
 Quartermaster Karen Briker was piloting the ship.
 Local weather reports indicated winds gusting to 75 km/h in the vicinity of Wright Sound.
 According to Kevin Falcon, the BC Minister of Transportation, the autopilot equipment had been certified by Transport Canada as recently as March 2 of that year.

 On March 26, 2007, BC Ferries released its internal investigation into the sinking.
 The report concluded that Queen of the North failed to make the required or any course changes at Sainty Point, and that the ship proceeded straight on an incorrect course for 4 nmi over 14 minutes until its grounding at 17.5 kn on Gil Island.
 The investigation found no evidence of alterations of speed at any time during the transit of Wright Sound and concluded that human factors were the primary cause of the sinking.